©Photo by iStock: NataliaDeriabina

 Approaching the exciting yet daunting task of giving birth in Japan?
 At a loss as to where to start looking for a birth facility?
 Here are 10 points to consider.

 Depending on where you live, birth facilities can book up lightning-quick.
-At my local public hospital, I booked in at only 6 weeks pregnant and even then I was cutting it fine; the facility was fully booked until two weeks before my due date.
+At my local public hospital, I booked in at only six weeks pregnant, and even then, I was cutting it fine; the facility was fully booked until two weeks before my due date.

-You might have very specific desires or maybe you don’t have many preferences as long as there is a healthy baby on the other side of it.
+You might have very specific desires, or you may not have many preferences as long as there is a healthy baby on the other side.
 Either way, it pays to consider how you would love your birth to go.
 However, along with your dream outcome, consider what items are absolutely non-negotiable.
 While hoping for the best, be prepared to make some tradeoffs.

 image2